saychelsea11/Data-Science-Certifications-And-Projects/README.md

 #### This is my (Sayan Das) data science repository containing numerous projects across a wide range of data science topics.
+You can:
+a.
+Skip to the most recent projects **OR**
+b.
+Explore the hierarchy of certifications and individual projects in hierarchical order.

-# (Skip to) Most recent projects
+# a.
+Most recent projects

 1. Identifying keywords and topics from questions on Stack Exchange websites using topic modeling and other NLP techniques. https://github.com/saychelsea11/Data-Science-Projects/tree/master/Springboard%20Data%20Science%20Bootcamp/Capstone2%20Project